embedly/embedly-docs/embed/features/mobile.rst

 Endpoints
 ---------
-All ``Embed`` :doc:`endpoints <../api/index>` are supported.
+All :doc:`Embed <../api/index>` endpoints are supported.
 Use them just as you would from a desktop device.
 However, they may behave slightly differently.
 For instance, if you don't set ``maxwidth`` or ``maxheight`` parameters, the defaults are 100% of the mobile device's screen size.

 Responses
 ---------